imclaren/blog/_posts/2014-07-30-perfection.md

 title: Perfection is worth risking your company and your job
 ---

-*It's treason to fight the culture of cutting corners.
-It shouldn't be.*
+*Fight the culture of cutting corners.*

 ![Perfection](http://iainmclaren.com/public/images/2014-08-06-perfection_8752354681_07454f65c8.jpg "Perfection")